LOAN PROGRAMS

 Over-Renovating the Property

 How to Avoid It: Focus on cost-effective renovations that will increase the property’s value based on local market trends.
-Stick to upgrades that provide the highest return on investment (ROI), such as kitchen and bathroom improvements, curb appeal, and energy-efficient updates.
+Stick to upgrades that provide the highest return on investment (ROI), such as kitchen and bathroom improvements, improving curb appeal, and energy-efficient updates.
 Remember, your goal is to meet buyers’ needs, not to create your dream home.
+For home flippers, keeping renovations to a functional level, aligned with the local buyer's expectations, will ensure your flips sell quickly, and potentially reduce holding time and costs.

 Poor Time Management

 Time is money in the world of fix-and-flip properties.
-The longer a property sits unsold, the more carrying costs—like mortgage payments, utilities, and insurance—you’ll have to cover.
+The longer a property sits unsold, the more carrying costs, like mortgage payments, utilities, and insurance, will be incurred.
 Delays in renovations can add up quickly and eat into your profits.

 Overestimating the After-Repair Value (ARV)